Skip to content

 • Petechiae (small red spots under the skin)

-There are also a handful of general symptoms of leukemia that are less common.
-“Less common symptoms of leukemia include vomiting, aches in the arms, legs, or hips, pale skin, swollen gums or lymph nodes, and an enlarged spleen or liver,” Dr. Feiner said.
+“Some less common symptoms that can occur across different types of leukemia include vomiting, aches in the arms, legs, or hips, pale skin, swollen gums or lymph nodes, and an enlarged spleen or liver,” Dr. Feiner explained.

-• Blood clotting issues, such as frequent or severe nosebleeds and bleeding gums
+• Blood clotting issues, such as frequent or severe nosebleeds or bleeding gums

 • Anemia